edsilv/biiif-workshop/README.md

-# decentralised-data-workshop
+# biiif-workshop

+A short workshop to get learn how to generate [IIIF](http://iiif.io) data from static files and host it on github pages.

-You'll need git and npm installed.
+Ensure you have [git](https://git-scm.com/) and [nodejs](https://nodejs.org/en/) installed.

 Create a github repo.